The Insurance and Reinsurance Law Review: United Arab Emirates

 v Regulation of individuals employed by insurers

-The IA must approve any individual working in certain roles, including directors, chief executive officers, compliance officers, finance officers and money laundering officers of an insurer or broker.
-In addition, an insurer regulated by the IA must circulate the IA's Code of Conduct and Ethics to be observed by Insurance Companies operating in the UAE (the Code of Conduct)9 to its employees.
+A regulated insurer must circulate the Code of Conduct and Ethics to be observed by Insurance Companies operating in the UAE, issued by the Regulator (the Code of Conduct)9 to its employees.
 They are also required to develop internal professional codes of conduct for the company and its employees.10

 vi Distribution of products

 Insurance products can only be distributed in the UAE by licensed entities.